icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 interface)

 ### Enable IP forwarding
-Edit the file `/etc/sysctl.conf` by modifying the below line as follows
+Edit the file `/etc/sysctl.conf` and UNcomment the following line to allow icub-head(pc104) to use the internet connection of the server

 ```
 net.ipv4.ip_forward = 1
 ```

 ### Setup Network Address Translation
-First take note of the names of you network connections by checking the output f the following command:
+First take note of the names of your network connections by checking the output of the following command:

 ```
 ip addr